HanaOctavia/Book-Recommendations/README.md

 |Beyond IBM: Leadership Marketing and Finance ...	|0.00      |
 |Clifford Visita El Hospital (Clifford El Gran...	|0.00      |

-Tabel 8 rata-rata rating per judul buku
+Table 8 average rating per book title

-**5. Menggabungkan dataframe jml_rating dengan dataframe rt_rating berdasarkan book title**
+**5. Merging the jml_rating dataframe with the rt_rating dataframe based on book title**

-Setelah kita menghitung berapa kali sebuah buku dinilai pembaca dan menghitung rata-rata rating setiap buku, kita akan menggabungkan kedua dataframe di atas menggunakan fungsi merge().
-Penggabungan ini bertujuan untuk membuat dataframe baru yang akan digunakan untuk memfilter buku-buku mana yang populer berdasarkan rating.
+After we have counted the number of times a book has been rated by readers and calculated the average rating for each book, we will combine the two dataframes above using the merge() function.
+This merger aims to create a new dataframe that will be used to filter which books are popular based on ratings.

-**6. Mengambil data buku yang populer**
+**6. Retrieving popular book data**

-Dalam proses ini kita akan mengambil data yang sudah dirating lebih dari 500 kali.
-Kemudian kita urutkan daanya berdasarkan data yang terbesar dengan fungsi sort_values() dan mengatur ascending = False
+In this process we will retrieve data that has been rated more than 500 times.
+Then we sort the data based on the largest data with the sort_values() function and set ascending = False

-**7. Merge popular_books dengan dataframe books**
+**7. Merge popular_books with dataframe books**

-Gabungkan kembali data popular_books diatas dengan dataframe books yang ada awal dengan fungsi merge()kemudian drop booktitle yang duplikat menggunakan fungsi drop_duplicates()
+Recombine the popular_books data above with the existing books dataframe with the merge() function then drop duplicate book titles using the drop_duplicates() function

-**8. Mengkonversi data series menjadi list**
+**8. Convert data series to list**

-Pada tahap ini kita akan mengkonversikan variabel ISBN, Book Title dan Book author menjadi list menggunakan fungsi tolist(), kemudian kita hitung jumlahnya dengan fungsi len().
+At this stage we will convert the ISBN, Book Title and Book author variables into a list using the tolist() function, then we count the number with the len() function.

-Hasilnya akan menunjukan ketika variabel tersebut mempunyai 28 data
+The results will show when the variable has 28 data

-**9. Membuat dictionary pada data**
+**9. Create a dictionary on data**

-Pada tahap ini kita akan membuat dictionary untuk menentukan pasangan *key-value* pada data book_id, book_title, dan book_author yang telah kita siapkan sebelumnya.
+At this stage we will create a dictionary to determine *key-value* pairs in the book_id, book_title, and book_author data that we prepared earlier.
-Gunakan fungsi DataFrame() untuk membuat dataframe baru berdasarkan *key-value* yang sudah ditentukan sebelumnya
+Use the DataFrame() function to create a new dataframe based on a predefined *key-value*

 ### Modeling

-**1. Menerapkan TF-IDF Vectorizer**
+**1. Implementing TF-IDF Vectorizer**

-Pada tahap ini, kita akan membangun sistem rekomendasi sederhana berdasarkan penulis buku.
-Pada tahap ini kita akan melakukan 3 hal yaitu :
+At this stage, we'll build a simple recommendation system based on the author of the book.
+At this stage we will do 3 things, namely:

-- Inisialisasi TfidfVectorizer dengan membuat variabel baru 'tf'
+- Initialize TfidfVectorizer by creating new variable 'tf'
-- Melakukan perhitungan idf pada data author dengan fungsi fit()
+- Performs idf calculations on author data with the fit() function

-- Mapping array dari fitur index integer ke fitur nama dengan fungsi get_feature_names()
+- Mapping array from integer index feature to feature name with get_feature_names() function

-**2. Melakukan fit dan transformasi ke dalam bentuk matriks**
+**2. Performing fit and transformation into matrix form**

 ![Screenshot (471)](https://user-images.githubusercontent.com/86582130/192153035-d4b7208f-a80d-4f96-9951-cc12dcadc52e.png)

-gambar 2. hasil transformasi matriks
+Figure 2.
+Matrix transformation results

-Perhatikanlah gambar 2, matriks yang kita miliki berukuran (28, 40).
-Nilai 28 merupakan ukuran data dan 40 merupakan matrik nama author.
+Look at figure 2, the matrix we have is (28, 40).
+The value of 28 is the data size and 40 is the author name matrix.

-**3. Menghasilkan vektor tf-idf dalam bentuk matriks**
+**3. Generate tf-idf vector in matrix form**

-Mengubah vektor tf-idf dalam bentuk matriks dengan fungsi todense()
+Convert the tf-idf vector in matrix form with the todense() function

 ![Screenshot (472)](https://user-images.githubusercontent.com/86582130/192153137-c3c6e914-ca0f-4f7b-9278-3ec01654807f.png)

-gambar 3. vektor tf-idf
+figure 3. tf-idf vector

-**4. Melihat matriks tf-idf untuk beberapa judul buku dan nama author**
+**4. View the tf-idf matrix for several book titles and author names**

 |book_name						|					shapero	|michael|	anita|	diamant|	martel|	melissa|	amy	|rowling|	rebecca	|judy	|sue|	mclaughlin	|crichton	|monk|